*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

-Having both a Leaning and Non-Leaning option allows different riders to customize their experience as desired.
+The Bowflex Velocore has quickly become known as the “bike that leans”.
+Having both a leaning and non-leaning option allows different riders to customize their experience as desired.
 Users who don’t want to lean have the option to ride as they would on a regular bike.
 For those who want a greater challenge and a more realistic feel while riding, the leaning mode opens up these options.

 The total footprint of the Velocore is 60” L x 24” W 55” H. This is roughly the same length as the Peloton bike (59”) and the Nordictrack s22i (55”), so the bike doesn’t take up much more space with the added functionality.
 The bike is the same width as other indoor cycles (Peloton: 23”, Nordictrack s22i: 22”).
 But, you will need to leave lateral space on either side of the Velocore to allow for the leaning feature.
 In general you get a lot of functionality in a compact piece of exercise equipment.

 The Velocore has hybrid pedals with an SPD clip on one side and a standard, flat pedal on the other that has a cage and adjustable strap.
 This allows riders who already own or prefer SPD cycling shoes to use those – or you can ride with any athletic shoe using the flat side of the pedal.
 This opens up options for different riders so you don’t have to have cycling shoes, but you have that option if desired.

 The Velocore offers two different touchscreen options.
 For $1699 you can get the 16” screen and for $2199 you can upgrade to the 22” screen.
 Otherwise, all other functionality on the bike remains the same.
 It’s nice that buyers have the option to select the screen they want without downgrading bike functionality as Ill.